(Rabbit Fever; Deer Fly Fever)

 Applying warm compresses to an affected eye, wearing dark glasses, and using prescription eye drops may help.

-People with intense headaches are usually treated with opioids, such as oxycodone.
+People with intense headaches are usually treated with pain relievers.